-From the Spring Term of the Lower Sixth, those students now studying three A Levels will be expected to begin work on an Independent Research Project (IRP) that complements one or more of their chosen subjects.
-Skills training will be provided in order to prepare them for the IRP as well as their life beyond the Sixth Form.
-Students aiming for the most sought-after universities and courses will also be expected to produce an IRP.
-The final deadline for this will be the first day back after the October half term of the Upper Sixth at which point the best six will be shortlisted for the IRP presentation evening, one of the standout events of the Sixth Form calendar and an opportunity to win a significant prize.
+The IRP will typically complement one or more of the pupils' chosen subjects.
+The final deadline for this will be the end of September of the Upper Sixth at which point the best six will be shortlisted for the IRP presentation evening, one of the standout events of the Sixth Form calendar and an opportunity to win a significant prize.
 As well as developing a range of skills, the IRP will benefit students by enabling them to impress universities on their UCAS personal statements and in university interviews.